Learning Effective Representations for Retrieval Using Self-Distillation with Adaptive Relevance Margins: Self-Distillation With Adaptive Relevance Margins

-Rather than using the same $\varepsilon$ value as a target across all training instances, knowledge distillation allows one to derive per-document target scores using a teacher model~\cite{hofstatter:2021}.
-We propose using the bi-encoder model itself as a source for this teacher signal in a self-distillation setup.
-As BERT-style encoders are pretrained with a masked token or sentence prediction objective, they exhibit strong capabilities for measuring text similarity~\cite{devlin:2019,liu:2019}.
-We can, therefore, replace the $\varepsilon$ with the similarity between positive and negative documents for a query, scaled to the 0-1 range:
+\paragraph{Adaptive Targets.} Rather than using the same $\varepsilon$ value as a target across all training instances, knowledge distillation allows one to derive per-document target scores using a teacher model~\cite{hofstatter:2021}.
+We propose using the bi-encoder model itself as a source for this teacher signal through self-distillation.
+As BERT-style encoders are pre-trained with a masked token or sentence prediction objective, they exhibit strong capabilities for measuring text similarity~\cite{devlin:2019,liu:2019}.
+We can, thus, replace~$\varepsilon$ with the normalized similarity between positive and negative documents for a query, scaled to the $[0,1]$~range:

-Rescaling the target is warranted since we desire a latent space where positive and negative documents are orthogonal.
-This adaptive margin may initially seem counterintuitive as the model learns to predict a larger difference in relevance for similar texts.
-However, this can be framed from the perspective of hard negatives: if the positive and negative document are similar, i.e., $(1 + \phi(d^+, d^-)) / 2 \approx 1$, they are a `hard' training instance.
-This larger margin leads to an increased contribution to the overall loss and, thus, higher impact on the model parameters compared to a dissimilar positive and negative document pair, i.e., $(1 + \phi(d^+, d^-)) / 2 \approx 0$.
+Rescaling the target is warranted, since we desire a latent space where positive and negative documents are orthogonal.
+In particular, we designed this adaptive margin to learn to predict a larger difference in relevance for similar documents rather than dissimilar ones.
+If the positive and negative documents are similar (i.e., $(1 + \varphi(d^+, d^-)) / 2 \approx 1$), they are a `hard' training instance, which results in a higher contribution to the overall loss and therefore a higher impact on the model parameters compared to dissimilar documents (i.e., $(1 + \varphi(d^+, d^-)) / 2 \approx 0$).
 Adaptive targets thus implicitly perform hard negative mining without hyperparameters.